ONLC-Classes/XTBM10---Tableau-Desktop---Level-2/Lab Instructions Web/LAB_Book_Part_3.md

 5. Get a new data source (icons.xlsx) in your Data Sources folder

-6. There is only one field called "Icon Name" -- Drag it to the Rows shelf
+6. There is only one field called "Icon Name" -- Drag it to the Rows shelf -

-7. Change your Automatic chart type to Shape on the Marks shelf
+7. Change your Automatic chart type to Shape on the Marks shelf - DRAG another instance of Icons to SHAPE CARD.

 8. Notice that Tableau assigned a shape to each of your Icon Names.
     Also notice you got a new legend to describe each shape.